tomeichlersmith/ldmx-framework-bench/README.md

 Trying to drag ldmx-sw into the 21st century by removing our dependency on the archaic ROOT.

+## Anticipated Q&A
+- Why?
+  - ROOT fails to conform to modern C++ practices causing it to not be used outside of HEP.
+    This means it is difficult to learn for new users, is poorly maintained, and has poor documentation.
+    Since ROOT's inception and standardization at CERN, modern industry big data tools have come into existence that are as performative, easier to use, and better documented than ROOT.
+- ROOT is highly performative for our usecase, will we see reduced speed?
+  - **write benchmark test**
+- ROOT has long term-support, why not rely on that?
+  - HDF5, matplotlib, pandas, and other industry tools are well supported by the wider (non-HEP) community, so we can safely rely on them to be maintained in the future.
+Moreover, since they have a wider user base, their development has surpassed ROOT in terms of stability and ease-of-use.
+- ROOT allows for quick data analysis, why abandon it?
+  - Disagree that ROOT allows for quick data analysis, especially for new users.
+    ROOT is very opaque and difficult to understand, anything is quick to use if you are already familiar with it.
+- Translation layer for intermediate stage?
+  - Absolutely possible to write a ROOT -> HDF5 converting tool.
+    Is it useful?
+Our simulated data becomes stale (almost useless) pretty quickly and we end up deleting it.
+    The container allows for re-generating older samples if need be.

 ## Environment Notes

 A container image with HDF5, Boost, and HighFive installed has been built in the LDMX-Software/docker